edbaskerville/runm/README.md

 submit-command: simulate_the_universe.sh
 ```

 Furthermore, you can run multiple jobs in parallel by specifying the `thread-count` parameter in the configuration file.
-For example, if you have an 8-core machine, you can have 8 of your local jobs run at a time via:
+For example, if you have an 8-core machine, you can have 8 of your local jobs run at full speed at a time via:
 ```
 thread-count: 8
 ```